bradstondevcode/dad-jokes-apiv1-docker/README.md

 Dad jokes Api powered by [icanhazdadjoke API](https://icanhazdadjoke.com/)

-Simple API used for deploying to Container environment
+Simple API used for deploying to Docker environment